Abu Muslim: Rule of Khurasan and death

-Crypto-Zoroastrianism
+Allegations of Crypto-Zoroastrianism

 Abu Muslim's eventual downfall and execution on charges of heresy have contributed to doubts cast on the sincerity of his Islamic faith.
 In particular this includes his close relationship with the mobad Sunpadh and his repeated praise of Zoroastrianism.

-Following his successful campaign in Gorgan, there is a report of a tribesman being able to bypass Abu Muslim's line and relay news of the Umayyad's destruction by shaving his beard, donning a kushti, and pretending to be a Zoroastrian (tassabbaha bi'l-majus), which suggests his ranks were of Zoroastrian origin.Furthermore, there are records indicating that Abu Muslim planned to execute all Arabic speakers in Khurasan.
+Following his successful campaign in Gorgan, there is a report of a tribesman being able to bypass Abu Muslim's line and relay news of the Umayyad's destruction by shaving his beard, donning a kushti, and pretending to be a Zoroastrian (tassabbaha bi'l-majus), which suggests his ranks were of Zoroastrian origin.